 In addition to permanent exhibits, our world-class museum has played host to Masterworks by Michelangelo, Monet, van Gogh and many others, antique Italian automobiles, tapestries of ancient civilizations and an array of contemporary art.
 Visit the website for its current collections.
 The Frist also hosts activities for children, films and lectures.
 Free admission always to anyone under 18.
 During summer months, the museum is home to Frist Fridays, a series of free outdoor all-genre concerts with food vendors on-site.

-For years, this treasure has been buried in the basement of the building that houses the Tennessee Performing Arts Center.
-If you didn’t know to look for its study of state history and wide-ranging short-run exhibitions, you probably wouldn’t stumble across it—but in Fall 2018 it was reborn as a spectacular showplace adjacent to the Bicentennial Mall and Farmers Market.
+This spectacular showplace is adjacent to the Bicentennial Mall and Farmers Market.
 Permanent collections regard the prehistoric era, Andrew Jackson, the Civil War and Reconstruction and the Women’s Suffrage movement.
-Traveling and change exhibitions have highlighted support of WWI, the Civil Rights movement, Tennessee’s African-American musical heritage and the whimsical art of nationally recognized but locally raised artist Red Grooms.
+Traveling and changing exhibitions have highlighted support of WWI, the Civil Rights movement, Tennessee’s African-American musical heritage and the whimsical art of nationally recognized but locally raised artist Red Grooms.
+It’s closed Mondays.
 Free admission.

 Take a leap back in time to discover farm life with a priceless collection of artifacts from the early 1800s through the 1930s including a collection of antique tractors.
 Also on the grounds are a one-room schoolhouse, log cabins and sorghum cookshed.
 The museum offers classes, day camps and special events designed to showcase pioneer life.